 · A rating of 3+ in this skill allows you to confidently use, repair and easily understand even the most complex of devices and gadgets.
 You can even write complex code and program technological devices as you wish at this level of mastery if your setting permits.

-Note that this Skill can be used to repair vehicles, but the Navigation Skill is used in their piloting and use.
+Note that this Skill can be used to repair vehicles, but the Navigate Skill is used in their piloting and use.

-The Tinker skill is normally tied to Intellect when dealing with high tech gizmos or contraptions.
+The Technology skill is almost always tied to Intellect when dealing with high tech gizmos or contraptions.

 This skill depicts your characters ability to push through distraction, as well as pain, and remain focused on a task at hand.

 This skill is linked with Intellect when you are trying to ignore mental distraction, or resist someone trying to read your thoughts or similarly bend your will through the use of the Persuasion skill.
 Link Willpower to Endurance when you are trying to resist physical pain or torture.

 Wanna know more about Boons?
 Me too!
 Let’s read.

 You possess a boundless reserve of Vitality.
 Whenever you purchase Energy with Experience Points, you pay 3 less Experience Points to do so.
 You may purchase this Boon twice to increase your maximum Energy Pool limit to 200 instead of 150.